On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Impact of the Control Channels

-\paragraph{\gls{bsw}} The payload of the Setup packets follows the same scheme used for the \gls{oce} paradigm.
-The SET-U packet contains the length of the frame $\tau$, the cardinality of the set $C\bsw$, and the guard time $\tau_s$ translated to (unsigned) integer of $b^\mathrm{frame}$, $b^\mathrm{guard}$ and $b^\mathrm{conf}$ bits, respectively.
-The payload of the SET-R packets contains the information of the length of the frame $\tau$, and the \emph{set} of configuration $\mc{C}\bsw$ to switch through, encoded in (unsigned) integers of $b^\mathrm{frame}$ and $C\bsw b^\mathrm{conf}$ bits, respectively.
-Instead, the Acknowledgement contains different information.
-In particular, the payload of the ACK-U is empty, according to the fixed rate transmission used by this paradigm.
-The payload of the ACK-R contains the configuration $c^\star$ chosen, encoded by the same $b^\mathrm{conf}$ bits representing an index in the common codebook.
-To summarize, the packets length results
+\paragraph{\gls{bsw}} The payload of the Initialization packets follows the same scheme used for the \gls{oce} paradigm.
+The INI-U packet contains the length of the frame $\tau$, the cardinality of the set $C\bsw$, and the guard time $\tau_s$ in the (unsigned) integers $b^\mathrm{frame}$, $b^\mathrm{guard}$, and $b^\mathrm{conf}$, respectively.
+The payload of the INI-R packets contains the information of the length of the frame $\tau$, and the \emph{set} of configuration $\mc{C}\bsw$ to switch through, encoded in the (unsigned) integers $b^\mathrm{frame}$ and $C\bsw b^\mathrm{conf}$, respectively.
+Instead, the Setup contains different information.
+In particular, the payload of the SET-U is empty, according to the fixed rate transmission used by this paradigm.
+The payload of the SET-R contains the configuration $c^\star$ encoded by the same $b^\mathrm{conf}$ bits, representing an index in the common codebook.
+To summarize, the packet length is:

+Remark that the informative content of the \gls{bsw} packets is lower or equal to the one of \gls{oce}, leading the former to be more reliable than the latter.